tylerkimbell12/CSCI_2275_Final/README.md

 For Windows: Run with: ./final graphVertexes.csv graphdataWindows.csv

-For Mac: Run with: ./final graphVertexes.csv graphdataMac.csv
+For Mac: Run with: ./final graphVertexes.csv graphdataMac.txt

 ----------------------------------------